Harvard-Ophthalmology-AI-Lab/FairSeg/SAMed/README.md

 ## Download FairSeg Dataset
 * Our FairSeg dataset can be downloaded via this [**link**](https://drive.google.com/drive/folders/1tyhEhYHR88gFkVzLkJI4gE1BoOHoHdWZ?usp=sharing).

-## Please refer to each of the folder for SAMed and TransUNet Versions of FairSeg

-## Below is an example to run SAMed
 ## Installation
 Linux (We tested our codes on Ubuntu 18.04)
 Anaconda